-As a past customer, or someone interested in the hot tub lifestyle, at some point, you might have some questions that need answering.
+As a past customer or someone interested in the hot tub lifestyle, you might have some questions that need answering at some point.
 So we've put together a list of some of the most common to help serve as a guide to your new lifestyle!

 Important Safety Information

-When it comes to your wood-fired tub, it's important to remember that fire and hot water have the potential to cause serious injuries.
+When it comes to your wood-fired tub, it's important to remember that fire and hot water can potentially cause serious injuries.
 Because of this, you shouldn't leave your children without supervision near your tub.
-You should also avoid using any inebriating substances while in or around your tub, and make sure to extinguish the heater after you're finished using it.
+You should also avoid using any inebriating substances while in or around your tub, and extinguish the heater after you're finished using it.

 Cedar Wood Burning & Electric Hot Tub Care & Cleaning

-While owning a hot tub can be a good way to add some excitement into your life, there are a few things you'll need to know about maintenance to help extend its life so it can keep on providing you with a wonderful experience every time you use it.
+While owning a hot tub can be an excellent way to add some excitement to your life, there are a few things you'll need to know about maintenance to help extend its life so it can keep on providing you with a wonderful experience every time you use it.

 How Do I Clean My Cedar Tub?

 For both your health and the health of your tub, it's important to clean it regularly.
-For this, you should use a non-caustic soap with a soft-bristle brush or a high-pressure hose.
+You should use a non-caustic soap with a soft-bristle brush or a high-pressure hose.

 Should I Do Anything to Protect the Exterior?